-We all have strengths that have served us well at times.
+We all have strengths that have served us well at times that we can be thankful for.
 Can you name one or two of your own?
 How have those strengths helped you recently?
 Have you been able to do things for yourself and others because of your strengths?

 Perhaps there are people in your life whom you can count on even when others let you down.
 Who are those people?
 What kind of support have they given you?